nod0n/calamares_wiki/Develop-Guide.md

 most **live** CD systems (not recommended for installed systems outside of development-VMs).

+Calamares needs Qt5 development headers, KPMcore development headers, YAML-CPP development headers, Python libraries and development headers, Boost::Python libraries and development headers, and more.

+Seriously, use `deploycala.py`.
+If your distro is delivered without Python3 (e.g. BSD derivatives), use `deploycala-bsd.sh` from roughly the same URL.

 # How to build Calamares

 Clone Calamares from GitHub, run CMake, and compile it: